bucanero/PS4CheatsManager/README.md

 # Online Database

-The application also provides direct access to the [Online Cheat database](https://github.com/GoldHEN/GoldHEN_Cheat_Repository), the official GoldHEN repository of cheat files for PlayStation 4 games.
+The application also provides direct access to the Online [Cheat](https://github.com/GoldHEN/GoldHEN_Cheat_Repository) and [Patch](https://github.com/GoldHEN/GoldHEN_Patch_Repository) database, the official GoldHEN repository of cheat and custom game patch files for PlayStation 4 games.

 # Credits